V (Vanessa Hudgens album): Promotion

-Reception

 Critical reception

 Upon its release, V received generally positive reviews from most music critics.
 Mentioned in Identified review, Heather Phares praised the album "was her first step toward a less overtly Disney-affiliated career: released by the studio's Hollywood label, it used Christina Aguilera's soulful pop as a template; even if its songs were a bit faceless, they had surprisingly sophisticated production values."
 She noted that Hudgens "sings about love, dancing, and hanging with her girls" and repeated again in Identified, "the production outclasses the songs and the singing."

 Nate Cavalieri of Rhapsody Music said: "This collection of pop and sugary R&B keeps the messages squeaky clean, even with hints that she is willing to break your shyness.
 The singles are well built and the best are "Come Back to Me" dancing to "Let's Dance" and a dedication surprisingly emotive long-distance, "Afraid."

 Common Sense Media's Tony Whittum said: "The first album Hudgens is well positioned to win the approval of the teen market.
 Her 12 relatively simple, romantic and sweet pop songs about boys, hanging out with friends, dancing, female power, and tribulations of a very young life are delivered with the latest plain, recycled, computer programmed beats and hip-hop."
 He further added, "Hudgens is strong, stable and comfortable in the medium, as when she is singing a dance song "Let's Dance" and pop rock "Never Underestimate a Girl."
 Otherwise, your voice can range from the diminutive and shy the strident edge.
 With her voice and her musical talent mature, it would be nice to see Hudgens take more risks and produce something more original.
 Then, as their audience matures, they will not leave it behind."

 The album was nominated as #7 on "Album of the Year" by Billboard Readers' Choice.